wchiquito/jj-for-everyone.github.io/src/introduction.md

 - Jujutsu is relatively new and doesn't cover 100% of the features of Git yet.
   When you do run into the rare problem where Jujutsu doesn't have an answer, you can always fall back to use Git directly, which works quite seamlessly.
   Still, having to use two tools instead of one is slightly annoying.
-  I plan to teach these Git features in this book at a higher level.
+  I plan to teach such Git features in this tutorial in later levels.
-  The book should be a one-stop-shop for all Jujutsu users.
+  The tutorial should be a one-stop-shop for all Jujutsu users.

 - The command line interface of Jujutsu is not yet stable.
   That means in future versions of Jujutsu, some commands might work a little differently or be renamed.